hamboi772/v0-hamboi-ai-landing-page/content/articles/finding-your-voice.md

   name: "Sekinat Abiodun"
   role: "Student Contributor"
   school: "Hamboi Mindcare Community"
-  bio: "Tomiwa is a high school student who believes that everyone has a story worth telling.
+  bio: "Sekinat is a high school student who believes that everyone has a story worth telling.
 He is passionate about breaking the silence around mental health in Nigerian schools."
 category: "Student Voices"
 readTime: "4 min read"
 publishedDate: "May 2026"